M.A. degree program in experimental psychology

 -------------------------------------------------------------------------

 Applicants should offer: (a) an overall GPA of 3.00 or better, (b) a minimum of 12 credits in psychology, and (c) courses both in statistics and in research methods, with a grade of B or better in both courses.
-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission" of the Graduate Bulletin.
+General matriculation and admission requirements of Graduate Studies are in the section "Admission" of the Graduate Bulletin.

 -------------------------------------------------------------------------